murchie85/gossipSimulator/README.md

-negative rumour positive-status-points positive-risk
+negative gossip positive-status-points positive-risk

 - Speader function

 - Target

-Is affected by a rumour
+Is affected by a gossip

-## Bot Behaviour
+# Bot Behaviour

+### This will be set by citizen personality
 - creator boolean on/off
 - Spreader boolean on/off